HomeDing/homeding.github.io/elements/calc.md

 ## Implementation details

-This base Element implementation
-Implements the common functionality and eases implementation of the calculation function.
+This base Element implementation implements the common functionality and eases implementation of the calculation elements.

 The derived elements must set the datatype property as required and need to implement the calc() method.